mciastek/sal/README.md

 # Sal [![Build Status](https://travis-ci.org/mciastek/sal.svg?branch=master)](https://travis-ci.org/mciastek/sal)

-Highly preformant, lightweight (less than 1 kb) scroll animation library, written in vanilla JavaScript.
+Highly performant, lightweight (less than **1 kb**) scroll animation library, written in vanilla JavaScript.
 No dependencies!

 **Sal** (_Scroll Animation Library_) is written with aim to provide performant and lightweight solution for animating elements on scroll.
 It's based on the [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which gives amazing performance in terms of checking the element's presence in viewport.